Lifelong Learning Entitlement

 Your Tuition Fee Loan

-You could access a Tuition Fee Loan to help cover the cost of your course.
+You could access a Tuition Fee Loan to help cover the cost of your course or module.
 This will be paid directly to your university or college and can be used to pay for:

 - some courses currently funded by Advanced Learner Loan